Anthony T

 History of globalization

 Examine the history of global trade and how narratives around trade and economic interdependence have evolved in the last two centuries.
 Students can use data and figures to highlight the growth of trade in the era of globalization.
-Alternatively, they can focus on some of the broader qualitative questions—drawing on politics, sociology, and philosophy, in addition to economics—that have been at the heart of debates over free trade and national sovereignty going all the way back to Adam Smith and David Ricardo.
+Alternatively, they can focus on some of the broader qualitative questions—drawing on politics, sociology, and philosophy, in addition to economics—that have been at the heart of debates over free trade and national sovereignty going back to Adam Smith and David Ricardo.

 Financial forecasting and efficient markets